not-timid/a1/README.md

 9. In Terminal, Control-C to stop `npm run dev`

 __Optionally, check the .woff2 files__
-After you have run `npm run build` and `npm serve`, use your browser's Network inspector to find the URLs of the two .woff2 font files.
+After you `npm run build` and `npm serve`, use your browser's Network inspector to find the URLs of the two .woff2 font files.
 Visiting these URLs should download those files.
 You can then use an online service like
 <https://fontsee.com/> to check which glyphs are included.
 Don't forget to
 donate to FontSee on its Ko-fi page!

-### __Create a &lt;Header> component__
+### __Create a `<Header>` component__

 1. In Terminal, `npm run dev` and visit <http://localhost:3000/a1>
 2. `mkdir src/components && touch src/components/header.tsx`